-Performance measure 2021 target Status as at June 30, 2021 Repowering of Genesee 1 and 2 Pending regulatory approval, expect construction to begin in the third quarter of 2021, with an anticipated in-service date in late 2023 for the repowered Genesee 1 and 2024 for Genesee 2.
-All regulatory approvals have been received and construction is expected to begin in the third quarter of 2021.
+Performance measure 2021 target Status as at September 30, 2021 Repowering of Genesee 1 and 2 Pending regulatory approval, expect construction to begin in the third quarter of 2021, with an anticipated in-service date in late 2023 for the repowered Genesee 1 and 2024 for Genesee 2.
+All regulatory approvals have been received and construction commenced in 2021.
 The anticipated in-service dates remain consistent with target.
 Renewable projects: Target completion dates on time and on budget for 2021 projects and progress on the development of 2022 projects to be on track with budget and completion dates.
-The renewable projects below remain on budget and are on track with their targeted in-service dates.
-Whitla Wind 2 (Alberta) Fourth quarter of 2021 Whitla Wind 3 (Alberta) Fourth quarter of 2021 Strathmore Solar (Alberta) Early 2022 Enchant Solar (Alberta) Fourth quarter of 2022 Hornet Solar (North Carolina) Fourth quarter of 2022 Hunter's Cove Solar (North Carolina) Fourth quarter of 2022 Bear Branch Solar (North Carolina) Fourth quarter of 2022 Other growth \$500 million of committed capital The Company continues to explore growth opportunities and expects to be able to achieve this target during the year.
+Strathmore Solar and Enchant Solar are facing cost pressures and are now expected to be over target (see Liquidity and Capital Resources).
+The target completion dates for Hornet Whitla Wind 2 (Alberta) Fourth quarter of 2021 Solar, Hunter's Cove Solar and Bear Whitla Wind 3 (Alberta) Fourth quarter of 2021 Branch Solar have moved as a result Strathmore Solar (Alberta) Early 2022 of delays in the interconnection Enchant Solar (Alberta) Fourth quarter of 2022 process and are now expected to be in the fourth guarter of 2023 or the Hornet Solar (North Carolina) Fourth quarter of 2022 first quarter of 2024.
+Aside from Hunter's Cove Solar (North Carolina) Fourth quarter of 2022 these noted exceptions to projected Bear Branch Solar (North Carolina) Fourth quarter of 2022 spending and timing, the projects remain on budget and on track with their targeted in-service dates.
+Other growth \$500 million of committed capital The Company continues to explore growth opportunities to achieve this target during the year.